satya164/react-native-image-chooser/README.md

 }
 ```

+The `pickImage` method returns a `Promise` with data.
 The data object has the following properties:

 ```js
 height: number;